gworku/News-Stock-analysis/README.md

 # 2. Install dependencies
 pip install -r requirements.txt

-# 3. Open Jupyter Lab or Notebook
+# 3. Launch Jupyter Lab or Notebook
 jupyter lab
 🧪 Customization
-To analyze more stocks or new headlines:
+Want to analyze different stocks or news datasets?

-Add new tickers in the stock data loader section.
+Change stock tickers in the loader section

-Replace the input CSV for headlines with any similarly structured dataset.
+Replace the news CSV with another file (same structure)

-The pipeline will automatically adapt for:
+The pipeline adapts automatically to:

-Descriptive statistics
+Generate new statistics

-Sentiment analysis
+Perform updated sentiment analysis

-Visualizations
+Render new visualizations

 🤝 Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to improve or add.
+Pull requests are welcome!
+For major changes, please open an issue first to discuss proposed modifications.

 📜 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute with proper attribution.

 📬 Contact
+For questions, suggestions, or collaboration inquiries:

+Email: gworku3654@gmail.com
-For feedback or questions, please open an issue or contact the maintainer.
+Or open an issue in the repository.
-You can also reach out via gworku3654@gmail.com